momenifi/methodHub/academic_mobility_propensity_score/method/readme_method.md

 ## Setup
 ### Environment Setup
-To run this method locally, ensure you have R installed on your system.
+To run this method locally, ensure you have R (version  3.6.0 or higher) installed on your system.

 ### Installing Dependencies
 Install the required R packages: